igorricardo20/card_cambio/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Select your desired financial institution from the dropdown menu.
-3. View the exchange rates for the selected institution.
+Link: https://card-cambio.web.app/

 ## Contributing